gitter-badger/caddydev/README.md

 $ go get github.com/caddyserver/caddydev
 ```

+### Middleware Development
+You can get started with the developing custom middleware for Caddy using this example. [https://github.com/abiosoft/hello-caddy](https://github.com/abiosoft/hello-caddy)

 ### Usage
 caddydev creates and starts a custom Caddy on the fly with the currently developed middleware integrated.
 ```shell